 Next, detectives spoke with a relative of one of the victims.
-The man told them he and the victim had spoken the day of the murders.
+The man told them he and the victim had spoken on the day of the killings.
 The deceased had told him he was going to North Lauderdale to sell a “large amount” of drugs, possibly pills.

-That fit with the text messages BSO’s Digital Forensics Unit downloaded from one of the victims’ phones, in which James asked about the quality of the “beans,” or illicit pills.
+That fit with text messages the BSO Digital Forensics Unit downloaded from one of the victims’ phones, in which James asked him about the quality of the “beans,” or illicit pills.

-James later texted him a large order of narcotics, records show.
+James later texted him a large order for drugs, records show.

-“Yo, I got an order to put in,” James allegedly wrote, asking for cocaine, fentanyl or heroin, methamphetamine, and 30 pills.
+“Yo, I got an order to put in,” James allegedly wrote, asking for cocaine, heroin, methamphetamine, and 30 pills.

 He also allegedly gave the men a location for the drug buy: Golf Villas Apartments.